brianleroux/Cordova/README.md

 Cordova
 ===

-A PhoneGap project toolchain that automates common tasks for building cross platform mobile projects with OS X.
+A PhoneGap project toolchain that automates common tasks for building cross platform mobile projects with OS X. This is mobile project automation for common development workflow tasks such as: compiling, debugging, testing, releasing and other things in between.

 Currently Supported Platforms
 ---